fajarslvn/blog/fajarslvnblog/content/about.md

 ---
 Hi there!

-My Name is Fajar S, I am a white hat hacker & bug bounty hunter.
+My Name is Fajar Sylvana, from Indonesia.
+I'm a white hat hacker & bug bounty hunter.
 I has spent more than 10 years in information technology field and 4 years in information security field, focused in risk from security testing point of view as pentester and bug hunter.
 I has served in